 And today I spent time telling myself the same thing in the mirror.

-It's no longer all the things I do and offer.
+It's no longer all the things I do.
 Instead, it's shaped from the perspective of someone arriving at the site for the first time.
 It's based on actions they may want to take.
 The verbs are for them, not for me.

 How do we stay focused on the customer?